Tilbury power stations

 The Tilbury power stations were two thermal power stations on the north bank of the River Thames at Tilbury in Essex.
 The 360 MW dual coal- and oil-fired Tilbury A Power Station operated from 1956 until 1981 when it was mothballed, prior to demolition in 1999.
 The 1,428 MW Tilbury B Power Station operated between 1968 and 2013 and was fueled by coal, as well as co-firing with oil and, from 2011, biomass.
 Tilbury B was demolished in 2016–19.
 Since 2013 three other power stations have been proposed or constructed in Tilbury.

 History

 A station

 Tilbury A power station was planned from 1947 by the County of London Electricity Supply Company Limited.
 Following the nationalisation of the electricity industry in 1948 the plans were taken forward successively by the British Electricity Authority, the Central Electricity Authority and from 1958 the Central Electricity Generating Board.
 Construction of Tilbury A was sanctioned in 1950 and began in 1951 and was initially commissioned in 1956 by the Central Electricity Authority.

+It was officially opened on Friday 6 June 1958 by Sir Francis Whitmore, and cost £18m.

 After operating for 25 years the A station was mothballed by the CEGB in 1981 and eventually demolished in 1999, mostly everything including the turbine hall was demolished.
 The waste water and a small part of the station remained due to being a listed building The site was entirely cleared in 2019 for the construction of the Tilbury2 port.